ivmfnal/metacat/docs/concepts.rst

 In MetaCat, *Dataset* is a relatively static collection of files.
 "Relatively static" means that files are added to and removed from a dataset explicitly.
 There is no such thing as a "dynamic" dataset, which automatically contains files matching certain criteria.

+A dataset can be set to *monotonic* or *frozen*.
+If the dataset is frozen, no files can be added to or removed from it.
+If the dataset is monotonic, files only can be added to it, but not removed.
+The dataset owner can change these flags at any time.

 A file can be added to multiple datasets.

 Like file, dataset metadata has *attributes* and flexible *metadata*.